-Application programs (BLUP, REMLF90, THRGIBBS, GIBBS, POSTGIBBSF90, PREGSF90, POSTGSF90, and PREDICTF90) are driven by parameter files and require data files with effects renumbered from 1 consecutively.
-Some programs (PREDF90, QCF90, and SEEKPARENTF90) use command line instead of a parameter file.
+Application programs (BLUP, REMLF90, THRGIBBS, and GIBBS) are driven by parameter files and require data files with effects renumbered from 1 consecutively.

 Renumbering and quality control can be done by RENUMF90, which is also driven by a parameter file.
 Separation of renumbering and application programs allows supporting complicated models.